Frederick Sherwood Dunn: Scholar of international relations

 In 1935, Dunn went to Yale University, where he became a professor of international relations.
 At the same time he was a co-founder of the Yale Institute of International Studies along with Nicholas J. Spykman, the new entity's first director, and Arnold Wolfers.
 Dunn's own investigations broadened greatly in scope from his earlier work but he still applied the perspective he had developed studying international law to issues of world politics.

 Dunn became the director of the institute in 1940, when Spykman fell ill, and held that post through 1951.
 From this point on, his administrative and project roles took priority over his own research and writing.
 Under Dunn, the institute had a loose, informal organization.
 It focused on work that would clarify choices faced by American foreign policy and determine ways in which American power could best be deployed.
 Dunn urged institute members to write with clarity and to keep their books short.

 Journalist Fred Kaplan has written, "In the 1940s, there was no more exciting and stimulating place in the academic world for an international relations scholar to reside than at the Institute of International Studies at Yale."

+Regarding the causes of war, Dunn argued that "the origin of wars is to be found ... in the minds ... of men".
+He maintained that ignorance and dissatisfaction were what gave rise to war, and advocated for a United Nations that could contribute to world peace through provision of education and raising living standards.

 During 1948 and 1949 Dunn was a U.S. delegate to UNESCO general conferences in Beirut and Paris.

-In 1949 Dunn remarried, to the Mary Beale Willard, and gained two step-children.
+In 1949 Dunn remarried, to Mary Beale Willard, and gained two step-children.